CSE210Team-06/cse210-fa24-group06/admin/cipipeline/cicd.md

 - **Code Formatting:** The frontend code is formatted using **Prettier**, ensuring consistent code style across all components.
 - **Code Linting:** **ESLint** is used for linting the frontend code to maintain high code quality and detect potential issues early.
-- **Documentation Generation:** **JSdocs** is used to generate documentation for frontend components, helping developers understand the codebase and API usage.

 ### Backend